Covered in this article

 Rename file

-This action renames file by provided name in selected bucket and folder.
-The action will emit properties of renamed file.
+Renames a file in an S3 bucket and folder.
+The action will emit properties of the renamed file.

-• bucketName - name of S3 bucket where file is placed
+• bucketName (string, required) – Name of S3 bucket where file is placed.

-• folder - name of folder where file is placed (can be omitted)
+• folder (string, optional) – Name of folder where file is placed (can be omitted).

-• oldFileName - name of file that should be renamed
+• oldFileName (string, required) – Name of the file that should be renamed.

 Input metadata: